Our work

 2) Restoring 'life in harmony with nature'

 Recovering the ecosystem by removing fences and re-opening wildlife and cattle migration routes.
 Creating clean water sources by drilling wells and dams.
 Downsizing of cattle and introduction of rotation grazing.
-Planting indigenous trees, installation of beehives and providing (bio)gas cylinders to replace cooking on firewood.
+Planting indigenous trees, installation of beehives and providing sustainable cooking stoves to reduce the use of firewood.

 3) Creating a Community-owned Nature Conservancy'